Optical transport network

 An optical transport network (OTN) is a digital wrapper that encapsulates frames of data, to allow multiple data sources to be sent on the same channel.
 This creates an optical virtual private network for each client signal.

 ITU-T defines an optical transport network as a set of optical network elements (ONE) connected by optical fiber links, able to provide functionality of transport, multiplexing, switching, management, supervision and survivability of optical channels carrying client signals.
 An ONE may re-time, re-Amplify, re-shape (3R) but it does not have to be 3R – it can be purely photonic.
 Unless connected by optical fibre links, it shall not be OTN.
 Mere functionality of switching, management, supervision shall not make it OTN, unless the signals are carried through optical fibre.
+Unlike SONET/SDH, OTN provides a mechanism to manage multiplexed wavelengths in a DWDM system.

 Comparing OTN and SONET/SDH

 Standards

-OTN was designed to provide higher throughput (currently 400G) than its predecessor SONET/SDH, which stops at 40Gbit/s, per channel.
+OTN was designed to provide higher throughput (currently 400G) than its predecessor SONET/SDH, which stops at 40 Gbit/s, per channel.

 ITU-T Recommendation G.709 is commonly called Optical Transport Network (OTN) (also called digital wrapper technology or optical channel wrapper).
 As of December 2009, OTN has standardized the following line rates.